 - Use a light layer of Elmer’s disappearing purple glue on the glass for adhesion.
 Other PVA adhesives have not been as effective.
 This adhesion layer should be applied in one uniform pass with no purple color visible.
 After printing the PVDF part, the adhesive should be removed with warm water and reapplied.

 - Print with a single layer 10 – 15 mm brim attached to the part.
 (Brims are not required for Fluorinar-C™)

 - Eliminate points of stress concentration in the part design such as sharp corners and abrupt edges.
 Consider using a gradual fillet transition between the part surface in contact with the print bed and the vertical walls.
 (Stress concentration does not appear to be a problem for Fluorinar-C™)

 - Layer height can be 0.1 – 0.4 mm but should not exceed the diameter of the extruder.

 - Print speed should be around 20 – 40 mm/s.
 Set a slower print speed for the brim and first layer.
 Fluorinar-C™ can be printed at faster speeds.
 Above 50 mm/s start adding some cooling fan up to 40%.

 - If the part is small it can help to print multiple copies which effectively increases the layer perimeter.
 The most recent layer on the first part is allowed to cool while the same layer on the second part is printing.

 - Increase the initial layer line width to 105%.
 This presses the first layer into the print bed and improves adhesion.

 - There may be some additional settings unique to your slicing software.
-For instance, Cura modified for Ultimaker has the infill patterns cubic, quarter cubic and octet which vary the location of the filament pattern on each layer.
+For instance, the Cura slicer modified for Ultimaker has the infill patterns cubic, quarter cubic and octet which vary the location of the filament pattern on each layer.
 This software also has a gradual infill steps parameter which allows the infill to be at a small percentage throughout the print and then increase to a larger percentage below any top surfaces.
 This helps to improve the appearance of the visible outer surface.
 Both of these parameters reduce filament consumption, provide quicker print times and results in flatter print surfaces.